CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 To start a golden standard demo topology using a bash script:

-1. From the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Golden Turtle Gitlab page">}}, select the demo topology that you want to use.
+1. From the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Golden Turtle GitLab page">}}, select the demo topology that you want to use.

 2. Run the `git clone` command for your selected Golden Turtle demo using the `--recurse-submodules` argument to also download the required base reference topology: